 Board of Directors

-Connie M. May
+Connie May • President

-Secretary / Kuna / Air Force
+Meridian / Air Force

 I am retired Air Force with 26 years of service (1987-2015).
 My jobs were Public Health, Information Management, and Personnel/Force Support.
 I served in fighter, rescue, maintenance, joint and HQ USAF staff units.
 I have a bachelor’s degree and master’s degree in public administration and bachelor’s degrees in plant science and nutrition.
 I have worked for the University of Idaho Extension (Ada County) since 2018 starting out first as an Intern and then as the Program Coordinator for Harvest Heroes.
 I am also an Advanced Master Gardener and Advanced Master Food Safety Advisor.